 So, when it’s time to finally take the plunge and get your own full-auto rifle, it’s a big decision.
 You don’t just want to win, you want to dominate, and you need a gun that’ll get you there.
 Choosing the best electric airsoft gun is a natural first step.

 BBTac claims to have just the gun for you with M83-A2 fully automatic airsoft rifle.
 Does it do what they want you to believe?
 Keep reading our BBTac M4 M16 Replica Review to find out.

 The M83-A2 is an exact, full-scale replica of the M4 M16 rifle.
 When you first handle it, you could easily trick yourself into thinking you’re holding a gun that shoots real bullets.
 The only things that might contradict that idea are the orange-tipped barrel and the overall lightness (it’s about six pounds) of the gun.

-The M83-A2 is made of ABS plastic, which is remarkable durable, but it’s not a substitute for metal, of course.
+The M83-A2 is made of ABS plastic, which is remarkably durable, but it’s not a substitute for metal, of course.
 Still, the plastic is smooth and feels very premium.

 If you prefer more of a comfortable horizontal grip, attaching the heatshields is the way to go.
 They’re a good addition and feel great.